apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Specifies the number of task threads to run.
 These threads are used for various tasks that should be off-loaded from the normal network threads.

-.. ts:cv:: CONFIG proxy.config.allocator.thread_freelist_high_watermark INT 512
+.. ts:cv:: CONFIG proxy.config.allocator.thread_freelist_size INT 512

    Sets the maximum number of elements that can be contained in a ProxyAllocator (per-thread) before returning the objects to the global pool